Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 For the Instructional Soccer Program, it is sufficient to introduce the concept of two types of positions:

-Forwards are the main force of the attack, expected to score goals.
+Strikers are the main force of the attack, expected to score goals.
 They must have a special awareness of where the attacking goal is as they play.
 (Often at this age, the entire team needs to be reminded of which goal is the goal where they are attempting to score!
 Coaches may wish to have the entire team point to the goal at which the team is trying to score, both before the start of a game and especially after switching ends before the start of the second half.)

 Demonstration